Course Outcome

 SEMESTER I

-• The student will be able to discuss and explain about the origin and evolution of earth,
+CO 1.
+The student will be able to explain the origin and evolution of earth, various branches of Geology and elementary ideas of plate tectonics

 SEMESTER II